replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 # Updating the Admin Console on a Kubernetes Installer Cluster

-This document refers to upgrading the Replicated admin console on a Kubernetes installer-created cluster (embedded cluster).
+This topic describes how to update the Replicated admin console on a Kubernetes installer-created cluster (embedded cluster).
-For information about how to upgrade the admin console on an existing cluster, see [Updating the Admin Console on an Existing Cluster](updating-existing-cluster).
+For information about how to update the admin console on an existing cluster, see [Updating the Admin Console on an Existing Cluster](updating-existing-cluster).

 ### Online Installations